 After many a heated debate about the “monstrous” Sibaya Coastal Precinct development behind Umdloti, residents have now taken a new approach with the Umdloti Beach Ratepayers and Residents Association (UBRRA).

 With nearly 50 people attending the first UBRRA meeting last week, Umdloti resident and acting secretary of the association, Brian Gibson said he felt optimistic about the future.

-“We have agreed to disagree on certain topics with Tongaat Hulett Developments (THD) and will try to work together going forward.
+“We have agreed to disagree on certain topics with Tongaat Hulett Property (THD) and will try to work together going forward.

 “If we join hands with them, we have a better chance of succeeding,” said Gibson, who is one of the eight committee members alongside Tracey Simkiss, Petros Scholtz, Pat Bean, Mark Smith, Joy Brasier, Don Smith and Wade Holland.

 “It is clear Umdlotians want to stand together to ensure neighbouring developments are legally compliant and sensitive to our needs.”